-ABW enters the western Atlantic across the south boundary of the Figure I5a section and generally spreads northward into the Argentine Basin.
+AABW enters the western Atlantic across the south boundary of the Figure I5a section and generally spreads northward into the Argentine Basin.
 The overall northward movement is known from temperature, salinity, silicate and other properties suggesting an Antarctic origin, and from observations of northward flow in deep straits such as the Vema Channel, where spilling is also observed.
-After passing through the Vema and Hunter Channels (Figure I4a), ABW enters the Brazil Basin.
+After passing through the Vema and Hunter Channels, AABW enters the Brazil Basin.
 Along this path, the deep isopycnal surfaces deepen in a way that suggests spilling.
 This deepening could also be the result of mixing with overlying water or the presence of transverse (east-west) geostrophic flow.
-However, direct measurements show that ABW exits the basin in two directions.
+However, direct measurements show that AABW exits the basin in two directions.
 To the west is the Ceara Abyssal Plain that serves as a complex and very broad sill leading into the Western North Atlantic Basin.
-The Figure I5 transect, which crosses this plain, shows that the isopycnals surfaces deeper than $\sigma_4 = 45.9$ progressively deepen, and eventually ground, to the north and across the Western North Atlantic Basin.
-The second exit lies to the east and through the mid-Atlantic Ridge, which is transected by the Romanche and Chain Fracture Zones.
-Some ABW passes across the sills of these passages and into the Eastern Atlantic, while some continues northward along the western flank of the ridge.
-Eastward flow through the ridge is also
+The Figure I5 transect, which crosses this plain, shows that the isopycnals surfaces with $\sigma_4 \ge 45.9$ progressively deepen, and eventually ground, to the north and across the Western North Atlantic Basin.
+The second exit lies to the east and through the mid-Atlantic Ridge, which is transected by the Romanche and Chain Fracture Zones (Figure I4a).
+Some AABW passes across the sills of these passages and into the Eastern Atlantic, while some continues northward along the western flank of the ridge.
+Some of this northward flow turns east and passes through the ridge within the Vema Fracture Zone at 11° N. All of the eastward flows that cross the ridge spill and mix into the basins of the eastern Atlantic.
+In the case of the Vema Fracture Zone, some of the overflow water has been mixed to the point where $\sigma_4 < 46.0$ .
+The diluted water makes its way to Discovery Gap at about 36° N and eventually terminates.